Here are the best things to do in Springfield MO

 Springfield is often recognized as the birthplace of Route 66, the two-lane ribbon highway that eventually became known as the iconic “Mother Road.”

 On April 30, 1926, at the Colonial Hotel via telegram, Springfield businessman John T. Woodruff and Oklahoma businessman Cyrus Avery first proposed U.S. 66 as the name of the new Chicago-to-Los Angeles highway hence the “birthplace” designation.

-Our 50-day Route 66 road trip is what led us to Springfield, but we immediately figured out there are heaps more to discover in Missouri’s third largest city.
+A Route 66 road trip is what led us to Springfield, Missouri, but we immediately figured out there are heaps more to discover in the state’s third-largest city.

 1. Explore Route 66, America’s Main Street

 It’s why we are here so of course, the number one thing we recommend is going to be about Route 66!

 Start your day of exploration at the Route 66 Springfield Visitor Center (815 E St. Louis Street) to pick up information on the area, free souvenirs like the postcard and wooden nickel we received, maps, and tips from the helpful staff.
 Open Monday – Friday 8 AM – 5 PM.